 Since January 2007 has been with Edwards in Clevedon, N. Somerset developing exhaust gas management systems used in the semiconductor industry.
 This involves abating a variety of hazardous and/or global warming gases using electrochemical sensors, FTIR and mass spectrometry to determine the effectiveness of the process.

-Committee member and vice-chairman of the Royal Society of Chemistry Thermal Methods Group with over 50 scientific publications.
+Committee member and past chairman of the Royal Society of Chemistry Thermal Methods Group with over 50 scientific publications.

-Interests: Caving (trustee of Chelsea Speleological Society and volunteer warden for Mendip Cave Rescue - recipient of the Queen Elizabeth II Golden Jubilee Medal in 2002) & Cave Diving (former regional secretary, training officer and examiner for the Cave Diving Group - as well as writing a number of guidebooks for which he recieved the "Fish Award" in 2016 for his contributions to the CDG).
+Interests: Caving (trustee of Chelsea Speleological Society and associate member of Mendip Cave Rescue - recipient of the Queen Elizabeth II Golden Jubilee Medal in 2002 for services to cave rescue) & Cave Diving (former regional secretary, training officer and examiner for the Cave Diving Group - as well as writing a number of guidebooks for which he recieved the "Fish Award" in 2016 for his contributions to the CDG).
 Duncan published his "autobiography" (Underwater Potholer) in 2015 and you can hear him talking about it here.

 |Last updated 20 January 2022 by Duncan Price||Home|